wmjordan/Codist/README.md

 **Note**: _Font size_ is relative value to editor default font size.
 Partially checked checkboxes denote default syntax styles are used.

-**A Side Note for Editor Font**: You may consider substituting the font used by Visual Studio code editor with professionally designed fonts for programming, for instance, [IBM Plex Mono](https://github.com/IBM/plex), [Fira Code](https://github.com/tonsky/FiraCode), etc. Employing [MacType](https://github.com/snowie2000/mactype) can also enhance system-wide textual display quality, especially for Chinese, Japanese and Korean programmers.
+**A Side Note for Editor Font**: You may consider substituting the font used by Visual Studio code editor with professionally designed fonts for programming, for instance, [IBM Plex Mono](https://github.com/IBM/plex), [Fira Code](https://github.com/tonsky/FiraCode), etc. Employing [MacType](https://github.com/snowie2000/mactype) can significantly enhance system-wide textual display quality, especially for Chinese, Japanese and Korean programmers.

 ### My Symbols and External Symbols